hashicorp/raft/README.md

 [raft-boltdb](https://github.com/hashicorp/raft-boltdb).
 It can also be used as a `LogStore` and `StableStore`.

+## Tags

+As of September 2017, Hashicorp will start using tags for this library to clearly indicate major version updates.

+v0.1.0 is a old stable version of the library with no breaking API changes.

+v1.0.0 includes breaking API changes.
+Some highlights are : non voting servers, a new address provider abstraction in the transport layer, more resilient snapshots and more.

+In general, always vendor your application's dependency on this library.

 ## Protocol

 raft is based on ["Raft: In Search of an Understandable Consensus Algorithm"](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf)